 You have not used the site for some time.
 We care about your data security so any unsaved changes were lost.
 Refresh the site to restart the application.

-You know you'd make a great receptionist.
+We know you'd make a great receptionist.
 You’re personable, organized, and you've got a warm smile.

-But will your receptionist resume reflect that?
+But does your receptionist resume reflect that?